jorgeih/chimera/_includes/features.md

 Process variables are used to refer to the values of data object attributes.
 The basic form for process variables is `#DataClassName.attributeName`, where `DataClassName` is the name of a defined data class and `attributeName` is the name of an attribute of that class.
 They can be used in several locations in the process fragment:
 - on outgoing sequence flow arcs of exclusive gateways (XOR split) to specify conditions, e.g. `#User.age > 17`
-- in webservice tasks to make calls depending on case data, e.g. use `https://www.reisewarnung.net/api?country=#Request.countryCode` as URI for the call (after the user entered the country code in a previous task)
+- in webservice tasks to make calls depending on case data, e.g.
+  * use `https://www.reisewarnung.net/api?country=#Request.countryCode` as URI for the call (after the user entered the country code in a previous task)
+  * use `{ "title":"#Post.title", "message": "#Post.message" }` as Post Body
+    > Hint: Don't forget the `"` around the process variables and don't use spaces in your data object names
 - in email tasks to include user-specific text and address the email, e.g. using `#User.emailAddress` as recipient for the email
 - in the JsonPath expressions used to fill attributes of data objects, e.g. to retrieve either the German or English message of travel information you could use `$.data.lang.#Request.userLang.advice` as JsonPath expression of the `message` attribute